Jsonize/jsonize-server/README.md

 # jsonize-server 0.0.1

-This is the server interface for Jsonize
+This is the server system for Jsonize.

 ## Getting Started